jtbennett/create-ts-project/README.md

   - **node-server**

-    Uses `concurrently` to build the server in watch mode and run it in `ts-node`.
+    Uses `concurrently` to simultaneously:

+    - Build the server in watch mode.

-    `nodemon` restarts the `ts-node` server on each file change.
+    - Run the server in `nodemon`. `nodemon` restarts `node` on each file change.
 See the `nodemonConfig` property of `package.json` for the exact config.
-(Actually runs `concurrently` to work around a limitation of `ts-node`.
-See [nodemon config] for details.)

-    _The build in watch mode is required because `ts-node` doesn't yet understand TypeScript project references._

   - **node-cli**

-    Builds and runs the CLI entry point script using `ts-node`.
+    Builds and runs the CLI entry point script.
 Any parameters passed to dev are forwarded to the CLI.

     ```bash
     # This will pass 'foo --bar baz' to your CLI entry point.
     yarn dev foo --bar baz
     ```

-    _The initial build is required because `ts-node` doesn't yet understand TypeScript project references._

   - **node-lib**

     Builds the library in watch mode, so it rebuilds on each file change.

     _Note: Libraries are automatically built by the projects that reference them and rebuilt when files change (in watch mode).
-The only case where you would typically run the `dev` script for a library is for a standalone package that you intend to publish to npm._
+You won't typically run the `dev` script for a library._

 - **`build`**